coinmex/coinmex-official-api-docs/README.md

 ## Select timestamp

-The ACCESS-TIMESTAMP header must be the number of seconds since UTC's time Unix Epoch.
+The ACCESS-TIMESTAMP header must be the number of seconds since UTC's time [Unix Epoch].
 Decimal values are allowed.
 Your timestamp must be within 30 seconds of the API service time, otherwise your request will be considered expired and rejected.
 If you think there is a large time difference between your server and the API server, then we recommend that you use the time point to check the API server time.

 ## Request Process